mcproxy/mcproxy/debug/README.md

 =======
 [Mininet](mininet.org) creates a realistic virtual network, running real kernel, switch and application code, on a single machine .
-This [REAMDE](mininet/README.md) explains how to use Mcproxy within mininet.
+This [REAMDE](mininet/README.md) explains how to use Mcproxy within Mininet.

 Mcproxy Tester
 ==============